bella-developer/bella-developer/README.md

 ---

 ## 🚀 Projects
-- **Pure Daily Journal** – MERN journaling app with Redux Toolkit, JWT auth, PDF export & animated backgrounds.
+**Pure Daily Journal** – A personal journaling app that helps people reflect on their day, practice gratitude, and grow spiritually with a beautiful and interactive design.

 ---